aevitas/wotsdk/README.md

-# World of Tanks Py SDK
+# World of Tanks Python

-This is a software development kit for World of Tanks, in python.
-It is intended for educational purposes only.
+This repository contains the Python client side code for World of Tanks.
+Its main goal is to assist in the development of game modifications, and to provide detailed insight in the game's mechanics.